How To Coat Mesh With Capillary Film

-Your coating area should be as clean as possible and have UV (ultra-violet) safe lights.
-If you coat under normal lights you can pre-expose the stencil making it impossible to washout and wasting your time.
-Most emulsion manufacturers recommend gold or yellow fluorescent lamps or you can buy sleeves that go around fluorescent tubes that filter UV light.
-Photo-polymer is still susceptible to yellow light so keep the coating and drying room dark as much as possible.
+Your silk screen mesh coating room should be as clean as possible and have UV (ultra-violet) safe lights.
+If you coat under normal lights you can pre-expose the screen printing stencil making it impossible to washout.
+Most screen printing emulsion manufacturers recommend gold or yellow fluorescent lamps, or you can buy sleeves that go around fluorescent tubes that filter UV light.
+Photo-polymer emulsion is still susceptible to yellow light, so keep the coating and drying room as dark as possible.

-You apply capillary film in a sink, not in the dry area where you store screens.
+Apply capillary film in a sink, and not in the screen drying area.
 The best results will come from a back lit sink that has a holder in the bottom to keep the screen from moving.
-Keep in mind that light can expose the stencil where you coat and during the walk to the area where you dry and store the screens.
+Keep in mind that light can expose the silk screen stencil where you coat the screen, during the walk to the area where you dry the screen, and where you store the screens.

 The principle behind capillary film is to barely wet the surface of the film so it sticks to the mesh.
-We wet the mesh and the film (capillary action) absorbs that water and the film softens and sticks to the mesh.
+When wetm the mesh and the film (capillary action) absorbs that water and the film softens, and sticks to the mesh.
 Think of a postage stamp that sticks when you get it wet, only you wet the envelope and that moisture wets the stamp, which makes it, stick.

 Some people dislike rolls of capillary film because it forms a curl in the tube it is shipped in.
-Every time you want to cut a piece of film you have to take the film out of the tube and roll it up to put back in and cutting the curly film is frustrating.
-Consider ordering stock or custom size sheets that are perfectly cut, flat, clean and there is no waste.
+Every time you want to cut a piece of film you have to take the film out of the tube, then roll it up to put back in.
+Cutting the curly film can be frustrating.
+Consider ordering stock, or custom size sheets that are perfectly cut, flat, and clean.
 Capillary film companies charge by the square inch for sheets, but you may have to order a few weeks in advance if you want a special size sheet.

 Larger sheets will need to be rolled up.
 Pre-roll the sheets before you start applying and hold them with paper clips until you are ready to unroll.
 Press the leading edge against the wet mesh and when it sticks - gently let the sheet un-coil in your hands as you move them down.
 You will feel a slight tug on roll as the water attracts the capillary film.
 For very large sheets it helps to use a plastic or cardboard tube to support the film as you roll it down (like a paper towel core).

 Small sheets can be applied by holding the top and bottom of the sheet in a 'U' shape, gently place the center of the dull side of the film against the wet mesh and softly roll the film onto the mesh.
-You will 'feel' the wet mesh pull the film down to the mesh Quickly grab a dry rag and wipe up any water that might drip on the film and dissolve the stencil.
-Use a soft window squeegee (NOT a screen printing squeegee - too stiff) on the inside of the screen to remove any excess water.
+You will 'feel' the wet mesh pull the film down to the mesh.
+Quickly grab a dry rag and wipe up any water that might drip on the film and dissolve the stencil.
+Use a soft window squeegee, NOT a screen printing squeegee because it is too stiff, on the inside of the screen to remove any excess water.
 Blot all excess water and tears of emulsion with the dry rag.
 Don't use the squeegee on the stencil (bottom) side of the screen because it will push the stencil through the mesh like a hard-boiled egg through an egg slicer.

 If you use a dehumidifier in your coating room your entire room is a drying cabinet.
 Dry air will always speed drying more than hot air or fans.
 Use a relative humidity (Rh) gauge in the room to monitor how the Rh will rise as the screens dry and moisture fills the air - and how the Rh goes down as the dehumidifier dries the air.